HKT — Hong Kong Time

 Which cities use HKT?

-HKT is used in Hong Kong and applies across its major populated areas, including Hong Kong, Kowloon, Tsuen Wan, Yuen Long Kau Hui, and Tung Chung.
-These places all follow the same local clock because Hong Kong uses a single time standard across the entire territory.
+HKT is used in Hong Kong and principal cities and urban areas including Hong Kong, Kowloon, Tsuen Wan, Yuen Long Kau Hui, and Tung Chung.
+These places all follow the same time standard year-round.

 What is the UTC offset for HKT?